• Skip to primary navigation

 Instructions

 • Preheat your oven to 400 degrees Fahrenheit.
 Butter six 6-ounce ramekins right to the very top.
-Sprinkle granulated sugar into the ramekins so that all the butter is covered in sugar.
+Sprinkle granulated sugar into the ramekins, ensuring that all the butter is covered.
 Tip out any excess sugar.
 Place the ramekins on a baking sheet.

 Butter and sugar